Limited Time 10% Off Everything on Website + Free Shipping Sale! – Use code : get10%off

 The Leaky Seam

 With the growth of our company, we have seen a large increase in orders from all over the country.
 One of our most popular products is our Double Up Storage Cover.
-This past fall we had two of these covers shipped up to the great Seattle area, and as much as we don’t want to admit it, we had to refund the orders because of leaking issues.
+This past fall, we had two of these covers shipped up to the great Seattle area, and as much as we don’t want to admit it, we had to refund the orders because of leaking issues.
 We wouldn’t want our boat full of water either.

 We had our thread vendor, Quality Thread, send us various thread and needle sizes to test and this suggested that what we were using might not be the best.
 Then our Trivantage rep reached out to fabricators in the upper northwest and shared with us how they were dealing with these issues.
 Armed with this information, we decided to run our own, extremely, scientific tests.